besjamin/DISM/README.md

 ![image](https://github.com/user-attachments/assets/92048737-e842-4e94-9c42-48b5433e4620)

-		As you can see, it's Index:1 Windows 11 Education.
+		As you can see with the above screen shot, Index:1 Windows 11 Education is what we're using for our tutorial.

 		○ Now we have to mount the wim into our staging directory, run the following command: